 Assessment will be throughout the course with coursework and performance elements assessed in school and moderated externally.
-Written exam and final performance exam to visiting examiner.
+A final practical examination for a visiting examiner.
+This course has no written exam.

-Why study Drama & Theatre at The Marlborough Science Academy?
+Why study RSL Level 3 Acting at The Marlborough Science Academy?

-All students will also be offered the opportunity to study for a LAMDA medal (Grade 6/7 depending on prior experience) which carry UCAS points.
-Specialist teachers, two drama studios with lighting, opportunities to extend learning through extra-curricular involvement.
+The course will be taught by specialist teachers in our recently updated Drama Studio, with new lighting and sound equipment.
+All students will also be offered the opportunity to study for a LAMDA medal (Grade 6/7 depending on prior experience) which carry additional UCAS points.